kingzamzon/docs/docs/network/migration-guide.md

 You can learn more about re-encryption at the end of this guide.

 If you’re migrating from Jalapeno to Habanero, it’s important to remember that they have different, incompatible Lit JS SDK versions.
 Jalapeno only works with version 2.x.x and Habanero only works with 3.x.x.
-You will therefore need to decrypt with the v2 sdk and then re-encrypt with the v3 sdk.
+You will therefore need to decrypt with the v2 sdk and then re-encrypt with the v3 or v4 sdk.

 ## Migrating From Cayenne

 ### For encryption / decryption use cases

 Cayenne and Habanero (or Manzano) have different root keys and, so you’ll need to re-encrypt your user’s content in order to migrate to Habanero (or Manzano).
-In order to perform re-encryption, you can use the same v3 SDK for both Cayenne and Habanero (or Manzano), but note that you will need 2 instances of the SDK, one connected to each network.
+In order to perform re-encryption, you can use the same v3 or v4 SDK for both Cayenne and Habanero (or Manzano), but note that you will need 2 instances of the SDK, one connected to each network.
 First, use Cayenne SDK instance to decrypt the encrypted data and then use Habanero (or Manzano) SDK instance to re-encrypt it.

 You can learn more about re-encryption at the end of this guide.